microsoft/vscode-docs/docs/getstarted/settings.md

   // ${rootPath}: file path of the workspace (e.g. /Users/Development/myWorkspace)
   // ${appName}: e.g. VS Code
   // ${dirty}: a dirty indicator if the active editor is dirty
-  // ${separator}: a conditional separator (" - ") that only shows when surrounded by variables with values "window.title": "${dirty}${activeEditorShort}${separator}${rootName}${separator}${appName}",
+  // ${separator}: a conditional separator (" - ") that only shows when surrounded by variables with values or static text "window.title": "${dirty}${activeEditorShort}${separator}${rootName}${separator}${appName}",

   // Adjust the appearance of the window title bar.
 Changes require a full restart to apply.